Vaikom Muhammad Basheer

-Vaikom Muhammad Basheer (21 January 1908 – 5 July 1994), popularly referred to as the Beypore Sultan, was an Indian writer of Malayalam literature, a humanist and a freedom fighter in the Indian National Movement.
-He was a novelist and a short story writer known for his path-breaking, down-to-earth style of writing that made him equally popular among the literary critics as well as the common man.
-His notable works include Balyakalasakhi, Shabdangal, Pathummayude Aadu, Ntuppuppakkoranendarnnu, Mathilukal, Janmadinam, Anargha Nimisham.
-The translations of his works into other languages have earned him worldwide acclaim.
-The Government of India awarded him the fourth highest civilian honor of the Padma Shri in 1982.
-He was also a recipient of the Sahitya Academy Fellowship, Kerala Sahitya Academy Fellowship, and the Kerala State Film Award for Best Story.
+Vaikom Muhammad Basheer (21 January 1908 – 5 July 1994), popularly referred to as the Beypore Sultan, was an Indian writer of Malayalam literature, a humanist and a freedom fighter in the Indian national movement.
+He was a novelist and a short story writer known for his path-breaking, down-to-earth style of writing that made him equally popular among the literary critics as well as the public.

+In 1982, the Government of India awarded him the Padma Shri, the country's fourth highest civilian honour.
+He was also a recipient of the Sahitya Akademi Fellowship, Kerala Sahitya Akademi Fellowship, and the Kerala State Film Award for Best Story.
 He was a recipient of the Vallathol Award in 1993.

+His notable works include Balyakalasakhi, Shabdangal, Pathummayude Aadu, Ntuppuppakkoranendarnnu, Mathilukal, Janmadinam and Anargha Nimisham.
+Several of his works have been translated into other languages.

 Biography

 Basheer was born on 21 January 1908 in Thalayolaparambu (near Vaikom) Kottayam District, to Kayi Abdurahman, a timber merchant, and his wife, Kunjathumma, as their eldest child.
 His siblings were Abdulkhader, Pathumma, Haneefa, Anumma and Aboobakker, in order from eldest and youngest.
-After completing his primary education at a local Malayalam medium school, he joined an English medium school in Vaikom, five miles away, for higher education.
+After completing his primary education at a local Malayalam medium school, he joined an English medium school in Vaikom, 5 mi away, for higher education.
 It was during this time, he met Mahatma Gandhi, when the Indian independence movement leader came to Vaikom for the satyagraha, which later came to be known as Vaikom Satyagraham, and became his follower.
 He started wearing Khādī, inspired by the swadeshi ideals of Gandhi.
-Basheer would later write about his experiences on how he managed to climb on to the car in which Gandhi was traveling and touched his hand.
+Basheer would later write about his experiences on how he managed to climb on to the car in which Gandhi was travelling and touched his hand.